mcruzloya/infectedtraits/README.md

 - `data/` — input data used in the analyses.
 - `code/` — R scripts used for data processing, model fitting, and figure generation.
+- `shocket_fits` - posterior parameter draws from TPC models from Shocket et al., used in the relative R0 analyses for traits not measured in this work.